 - No overdraft or loans

 - Unable to spend abroad fee-free in certain currencies e.g. USD

 In a world where people are increasingly mobile, both in terms of where they live and work and how they transact, Monese* definitely has a role to play.
 Its app is useful for those regularly on the move between different countries and who need to send money abroad.
 It is especially useful if you travel between the UK and Europe regularly as you can easily switch between a UK and European account.

-However, it falls slightly behind the others by not offering an overdraft, interest or help with savings goals and it charges for some items that others will give for free.
-But the easy setup process makes it worth considering if you are struggling to get a current account elsewhere.
+Monese does have limitations for some items that others provide for free such as cash withdrawals and spending abroad.
+However, the easy setup process makes it worth considering if you are struggling to get a current account elsewhere.